The Fifth Kingdom - Chapter 4b

 Here is a series of pictures that zoom in, starting with a tangle of long asci from a squashed perithecial cavity (below, left) and ending with a single spore (below, right).

 Many of the anamorphs of the Clavicipitales are in the Acremonium-like genus Neotyphodium, with simple, tapered phialides, but in 1996 one species of Cordyceps, C. subsessilis, was discovered to be the holomorph of Tolypocladium inflatum.
 So what, you might say, until you realized that Tolypocladium inflatum is the fungus that produces the medically important, selective immunosuppressant, Cyclosporine, which has made the organ transplant revolution possible.
-For the story of that amazing pharmaceutical, and some pictures, go to Chapter 24.

 (3) Epichloë causes 'choke' disease of grasses.
 On the (bottom left), a grass called Glyceria growing normally - with open, nodding inflorescences.
 On the (buttom right), the energy for the inflorescences has been stolen by the fungus, and used to produce a perithecial stroma that surrounds the stalk of the grass (the vertical whitish lines).